WatForm/fortress/README.md

 Note: There is another repository, fortress-tests, which runs tests on files (e.g. TPTP files).

+## Building Documentation
+Run `gradle javadoc`.
+The documentation can then be viewed in `build/docs/javadoc/index.html`.

-## Plan
+## Plan for improvements
-1. Set up tests, which will also help to better understand fortress
+1. Set up tests and restructure repository, which will also help to better understand fortress
 2. Documentation
 3. Add abstraction layers so changes can be made without breaking the interface
 4. Streamline the implementation by removing higher order logic layer